A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Abstract

 \section{Abstract}

-Machine learning is increasingly permeating radio based localization services.
-To keep results credible and comparable, everyday workflows should make rigorous experiment specification and exact repeatability the default, without blocking advanced experimentation.
+As machine learning (ML) becomes the backbone of critical applications—ranging from logistics to healthcare it becomes even more important to keep the results credible and comparable.
+Everyday workflows should make rigorous experiment specification and exact repeatability the default, without blocking advanced experimentation.
 However, in practice, researchers face a three-way gap that could be filled by a framework that offers (i) low coding effort for end-to-end studies, (ii) reproducibility by default including versioned code/data/configurations, controlled randomness, isolated runs, recorded artifacts, and (iii) built-in extensibility so new models, metrics, and stages can be added with minimal integration effort.
-Existing tools rarely deliver all three for machine learning in general and localization workflows in particular.

-In this paper we introduce LOCALIZE, a low-code, configuration-first framework for radio localization in which 1) experiments are declared in human-readable configuration, 2) a workflow orchestrator runs standardized pipelines from data preparation to reporting, and 3) all artifacts, such as datasets, models, metrics, and reports are versioned.
-The pre-configured, versioned datasets reduce initial setup and boilerplate speeding up model development and evaluation.
-The design, with clear extension points, let experts add components without reworking the infrastructure.
+Existing tools rarely deliver all three for machine learning in general and localization workflows, supporting location-based services, in particular.
+In this paper we introduce a low-code, configuration-first framework in which 1) experiments are declared in human-readable configuration, 2) a workflow orchestrator runs standardized pipelines from data preparation to reporting, and 3) all artifacts, such as datasets, models, metrics, and reports are versioned.
+We instantiate the framework as LOCALIZE with pre-configured, versioned datasets that reduce initial setup and boilerplate speeding up model development and evaluation.
+The design, with clear extension points, lets experts add components without reworking the infrastructure.
 In a qualitative comparison and a head-to-head study against a plain Jupyter notebook baseline, we show that the framework reduces authoring effort while maintaining comparable runtime and memory behavior.
 Furthermore, using a Bluetooth low-energy dataset we show that scaling across training data ($1\times$ to $10\times$) keeps orchestration overheads bounded as data grows.
-Overall, the framework makes reproducible machine-learning-based localization experimentation practical, accessible, and extensible.
+Overall, the framework, validated for a localization use case, makes reproducible machine-learning-based model development practical, accessible, and extensible.